Smushed/football-eliminator/DesignDoc.md

 <br />
 ### Webpage Layout
 This will be hidden behind a login system which is always running.
 The goal is never to make this a public app.
 Rather, the goal is to enjoy a style of fantasy football which we once played but is no longer available.<br />

+This app is going to have two main sections.
+One where you sign up for groups with people that are invited to them, and a leaderboard which will show all players.
+###On Login
+Once a player logs in they have the option
 ### Features
 Leaderboard of all people who are playing the game.
 Groups of people who are off and playing.